 How can poor people ever catch up?
 According to the Equal Opportunity Project, “Children’s prospects of achieving the ‘American Dream’ of earning more than their parents have fallen from 90 percent to 50 percent over the past half century.”
-So “upward mobility” is really not a thing that happens very often anymore.
+This essentially means that “upward mobility” is really not a thing that happens often anymore.

 2You don’t have to live in poverty to go hungry.

 According to Feeding America, there are 41 million households in the U.S. that suffer from food insecurity and 13 million of those have children in them.
-But get this: According to the USDA, 26 percent of those food insecure households are just above the poverty threshold and so make too much money to qualify for food benefit programs, which means kids are going hungry at school or otherwise.
+But get this: According to the USDA, 26 percent of those food-insecure households are just above the poverty threshold and so make too much money to qualify for food benefit programs, which means kids are going to school hungry or otherwise.

 3The race gap is also huge.

 This is infuriating, albeit not very surprising.
-In 2015, 24 percent of Black people in America were living in poverty and Hispanic people had a poverty rate of 21 percent; 11 percent of Asians were living in poverty.
+In 2015, 24 percent of black people in America were living in poverty while Hispanic people had a poverty rate of 21 percent.
+Additionally, 11 percent of Asians were living in poverty.
 The lowest?
 White people, at 9 percent.
-So the next time someone questions whether the system favors certain racial groups, you can assure them that it does.
+So the next time someone questions whether the system favors certain racial groups, you can assure them that, yes, it does.

 4The cycle of poverty is real.

-5Women are more likely to live in poverty, too.
+5Women are more likely to live in poverty.

-The gender wage gap and inadequate assistance programs, such as subsidized child care, all keep some single moms and their kids living in poverty.
+The gender wage gap and inadequate assistance programs, such as subsidized child care, keep certain affected single moms and their kids living in poverty.

 6Other countries are way better at taking care of their poor.